born4web/install_gitea/README.md

-# install_gitea
+# Gitea server easy install

-Scripts for Gitea installation
+Use these scripts to automate and ease of installation popular git server Gitea